Shadow Priest Best Covenants, Soulbinds, and Conduits — Shadowlands 9.0.2

 - Best Potency Conduits:

-Dissonant Echoes and
+Dissonant Echoes if using

 - Best Finesse Conduits: None of these are really anything more than preference.

-Mental Recovery can be nice in solo content though.
+Mental Recovery can be nice in solo content, though.

 - Best Endurance Conduits:

-It is generally best to slot in Haunting Apparitions as your first Conduit slot,
+It is generally best to slot in Haunting Apparitions as your first

 Shadow Priest Conduits

-The Conduits that augment Covenant abilities are extremely underpowered compared to the Shadow
+The Conduits that augment Covenant abilities are extremely

-specific ones, and should only be used if you have no other options.
-The only exception to this rule
+you have no other options.
+The only exception to this rule would be with

 Shadow Priest Potency Conduits

-The Conduits available to Shadow Priest are not very impactful, but do have some synergies with our
+The Conduits available to Shadow Priest are not very impactful, but do have some synergies with our talent choices that change this up slightly.

 Shadow Priest Specific Potency Conduits